ThihaKZ16/group5/use-cases/ues-case-country-5.md

 ## MAIN SUCCESS SCENARIO

 1. Finance request top 10 populated country information in a continent.
-2. Country Director captures name of the countries to get population information for.
+2. Executive Director captures name of the countries to get population information for.
-3. Country Director extracts top 10 populated countries in a continent.
+3. Executive Director extracts top 10 populated countries in a continent.
-4. Country Director provides report to Finance.
+4. Executive Director provides report to Finance.

 ## EXTENSIONS